yetanalytics/lrsql/doc/postgres.md

 1. Log into `psql` as a user with user and database creation permissions.

-2. Create the user and database that the SQL LRS will use (note the single quotes around the password):
+2. Create the user that the SQL LRS will use (note the single quotes around the password):
 ```
 postgres=# CREATE USER [username] WITH CREATEDB WITH PASSWORD '[password]';
-postgres=# CREATE DATABASE [username];
 ```

 3. Log into `psql` as the new user and create the underlying database that SQL LRS will use: